yugabyte/yugabyte-db/docs/content/latest/api/ycql/type_jsonb.md

 ---
-title: JSONB
+title: JSONB data type [YCQL]
+headerTitle: JSONB
+linkTitle: JSONB
-summary: JSONB types
+summary: JSONB type
-description: JSONB data type is used to efficiently model json data.
-This data type makes it easy to model json data which does not have a set schema and might change often.
+description: Use the JSONB data type to efficiently model json data.
+This data type makes it easy to model JSON data which does not have a set schema and might change often.
 menu:
   latest:
     parent: api-cassandra